 In May 2021, Coady was named in Gareth Southgate's squad for the rearranged Euro 2020.

 Coady has three children with wife Amie.

 Coady's net worth is estimated to be around £3.5million.
-The player earns £900,000 per year since signing his new deal with Wolverhampton.
+The player earned £900,000 per year after signing his new deal with Wolverhampton.